background 0background 1background 2background 3

 Funding & Scholarships

-Humboldt International Student Scholarship
+Humboldt International Student Scholarship (Fee Waiver)

-This scholarship is awarded to full-time, degree-seeking international students (F1 visa holders) with strong academic history and financial need.
+The Humboldt International Student Scholarship is awarded to full-time, degree-seeking international students (F1 visa holders) with strong academic history and financial need.
 Scholarships are awarded as partial out-of-state tuition waivers (reduction in tuition).
-The scholarship will apply only to undergraduate and graduate degree-seeking, F1 visa holding, international students (does not apply to Humboldt Study California tuition).
+The scholarship will apply only to undergraduate and graduate degree-seeking, F1 visa holding, international students.
+Priority is given to undergraduate students first.
+Graduate students may also seek tuition waiver scholarship and funding opportunities from their graduate department.

-Criteria: You must be accepted (admitted) to Humboldt for the next available term, or currently be enrolled and in good immigration status.
+Criteria: You must be accepted (admitted) to Humboldt for the next available term, or currently enrolled and in good immigration status.
 Award is based on academic performance and financial need.

 Amount: Anywhere from 1-6 units of non-resident tuition waived per academic year.
 This means awards can range anywhere from $400.00 - $2,500 per academic year applied to out-of-state tuition fees (reduction in tuition).